3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/README.md

 * We populated the data mart with cleansed and transformed data, ensuring that it is readily available for analysis.

-* These stages represent the key milestones in our journey to create a Sales Data Mart using SSIS and SQL Server.
+- These stages represent the key milestones in our journey to create a Sales Data Mart using SSIS and SQL Server.
 The resulting star schema empowers my  mindset with an efficient view about data access and valuable insights for informed decision-making.

+## Project Workflow:

 ![Sales Data Mart Star Schema](https://github.com/3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/blob/master/Output%20Images/Sales%20Data%20Mart%20Schema.PNG)